openstack/glance/doc/source/user/glanceapi.rst

 And we will get back JSON data such as the following::

   {'members': [
-   {'member_id': 'tenant1',
+   {'member_id': 'project1',
     'can_share': false}
    ...]}

-The `member_id` field identifies a tenant with which the image is shared.
-If that tenant is authorized to further share the image, the `can_share` field is `true`.
+The `member_id` field identifies a project with which the image is shared.
+If that project is authorized to further share the image, the `can_share` field is `true`.

 List Shared Images
 ******************

-We want to see a list of images which are shared with a given tenant.
-We issue a ``GET`` request to ``http://glance.openstack.example.org/v1/shared-images/tenant1``.
+We want to see a list of images which are shared with a given project.
+We issue a ``GET`` request to ``http://glance.openstack.example.org/v1/shared-images/project1``.
 We will get back JSON data such as the following::

   {'shared_images': [